DHTMLX/docs-suite/docs/grid/configuration.md

 ## Drag-n-drop

+The drag-n-drop functionality allows you to reorder one or several rows or columns inside the grid or between several grids.

+{{pronote
+If you use GPL version of DHTMLX Grid (or DHTMLX Suite), you will be able to reorder only rows and only one by one.

+**Note**, to be able to drag-n-drop a column and (or) multiple rows, you need to use PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
+}}

 ### Drag-n-drop inside the grid

-{{pronote This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package. <br> In case you use GPL version, you will be able to reorder only rows.}}

-It is possible to reorder rows and columns of Grid by drag and drop.
+It is possible to reorder a row or column of Grid by drag and drop.
 To enable the functionality, define the [dragItem: "both"](grid/api/grid_dragitem_config.md) property in the configuration object of Grid:

 ~~~js {5}
 const grid = new dhx.Grid("grid_container", {